Orlando Jordan: Various feuds and departure (2005–2006)

 When Booker T got injured halfway through his Best of Seven series for the United States Championship, being 3–1 in his favor, he needed a replacement to face Benoit and win so he could become champion.
 On the December 30 episode of SmackDown!, Jordan approached him about the position, but Booker T declined.
 Booker T asked Randy Orton to substitute for him, but he lost, leading Jordan to once again ask for the position on the following episode, which Booker T again declined.
 During the sixth match in the series, Jordan grabbed Booker T's crutch and hit Benoit, giving him a disqualification victory and tying the series at 3–3.
 On the January 13 episode of SmackDown!, Jordan unsuccessfully prevented Orton from defeating Benoit to win the series for Booker T.

 The following week on SmackDown!, Jordan lost to Orton after Sharmell distracted referee Nick Patrick.
 After the match, Jordan was attacked by Booker T and Orton, before Benoit saved him, turning face.
 Jordan was also eliminated by Orton in the Royal Rumble match at the titular event on January 29.
 He made his final SmackDown! appearance in a backstage segment on May 12, telling Nunzio that he had seen someone who looked like his partner, Vito, dressed in drag at a night club during the recent UK tour.
 During this time, Jordan had been planned to portray a bisexual character on television, but these plans never came to fruition, as he was released from WWE on May 26, 2006.

 Independent circuit and international promotions (2006–2010)

 On June 23, 2006, Jordan made his first post-WWE appearance for the Puerto Rico-based World Wrestling Council (WWC), teaming with Black Pain in a disqualification loss to Eddie Colón and Shane.

 During this time, he began wrestling on the European independent circuit, including for the Italy-based promotion Nu-Wrestling Evolution (NWE), where on April 29, 2008, he defeated Romeo Roselli to capture the NWE World Heavyweight Championship.
-On June 25, Jordan lost the championship in Barcelona to the Ultimate Warrior, who had returned to wrestling after a ten-year absence; he was also Warrior's very last opponent.
+On June 25, Jordan lost the championship in Barcelona to the Ultimate Warrior, who had returned to wrestling after a ten-year absence; he was also Warrior's last opponent.